Experience

 Project Management

-Further, BSA provided consulting services to the Pawtucket Public Buildings Authority to oversee the $30,000,000 revenue bond program for improvements to the Pawtucket water supply system.
+Further, SFA provided consulting services to the Pawtucket Public Buildings Authority to oversee the $30,000,000 revenue bond program for improvements to the Pawtucket water supply system.
 This included management of engineering studies, as well as oversight of contracts with engineering, construction management and consultant firms.

 Mixed Use and Non-residential Development

-BSA worked with Farm Fresh Rhode Island and Southside Community Land Trust to finance two food and agriculture hubs that include produce aggregation, processing and distribution, farmers markets, and retail businesses utilizing local food.
+SFA worked with Farm Fresh Rhode Island and Southside Community Land Trust to finance two food and agriculture hubs that include produce aggregation, processing and distribution, farmers markets, and retail businesses utilizing local food.

-BSA has also helped finance several mixed-use buildings, from the SWAP commercial and residential building at 500 Broad Street in Providence to the AS220 rehabilitation of the historic Dreyfus Hotel and Mercantile Block buildings, which now provide artist housing and commercial space in downtown Providence.
+SFA has also helped finance several mixed-use buildings, from the SWAP commercial and residential building at 500 Broad Street in Providence to the AS220 rehabilitation of the historic Dreyfus Hotel and Mercantile Block buildings, which now provide artist housing and commercial space in downtown Providence.

-In addition, BSA was the development consultant for the adaptive reuse of the Shepard Building in downtown Providence.
+In addition, SFA was the development consultant for the adaptive reuse of the Shepard Building in downtown Providence.
 This included developing the best utilization of the building and creating financial scenarios, which ultimately resulted in the location of the URI Providence Campus.

 Charter School Development

-BSA provides charter school consulting services, assisting with charter development, Department of Education approvals, financing plans, start-up operations and facility development.
-BSA worked with YWCA Rhode Island to develop the Sheila C. Skip Nowell Leadership Academy, a virtual charter high school with four locations throughout Rhode Island.
+SFA provides charter school consulting services, assisting with charter development, Department of Education approvals, financing plans, start-up operations and facility development.
+SFA worked with YWCA Rhode Island to develop the Sheila C. Skip Nowell Leadership Academy, a virtual charter high school with four locations throughout Rhode Island.
 Nowell Leadership Academy targets pregnant and parenting teens and provides students access to wrap around services.
-BSA provided guidance and assistance throughout all planning phases, including preparation of the charter school application, preparation of operating budgets and facility capital budgets, liaison with the RI Dept. of Education, and assistance in identifying and securing school locations.
+SFA provided guidance and assistance throughout all planning phases, including preparation of the charter school application, preparation of operating budgets and facility capital budgets, liaison with the RI Dept. of Education, and assistance in identifying and securing school locations.

-BSA is working with the International Charter School to expand to a larger facility.
+SFA is working with the International Charter School to expand to a larger facility.

 Housing Planning